 Last time I blogged about open positions in the SUSE Studio team we were just preparing the first public alpha of SUSE Studio.
 We were excited about our application, but we didn't know what users would say.
 Now we are running SUSE Studio Online with more than 50.000 registered users.
 We have released an onsite version as part of the SUSE Appliance Toolkit, have won awards, and we get a lot of fantastic feedback.
 We have achieved a lot.
 To sustain this growth and success we are looking for some smart people to join our team.
 This could be you.

 We love to learn, we like challenges, and we are passionate about great user experience.
-We are a tightly knit team of a diverse set of people spanning the whole range of development, from user interface design ...read more...
+We are a tightly knit team of a diverse set of people spanning the ...read more...

 I am very happy to blog again about KDE.
 Here I come with an old feature with a new face.
 I will hopefully come soon also with some Bluetooth updates, since I am working on a KCM for it, but it deserves another post entry when it is in shape and happy with it.